 School Chaplain

 Nurturing the Sacramental life of St. Dominic Academy is the ministry of our Chaplain, Fr.
 Divine Fossoh.
-A native of Cameroon, Africa, he offers weekly Masses at our Lewiston and Auburn campuses, aids in the planning and hosting of yearly retreats for grades 6 - 12 students, offers confession and classroom instruction.
+A native of Cameroon, Africa, he offers weekly Masses, aids in the planning and hosting of yearly retreats for grades 6 - 8 students, offers confession and classroom instruction.
 An avid soccer player, he might also be found participating in team practices.

 Retreats

 Retreats are an integral part of a Catholic school's faith formation program.
-Every St. Dom’s student, from Pre-Kindergarten to 11th grade, experiences a day retreat.
-12th grade students are provided an overnight retreat, providing additional opportunities to reflect on their lives thus far and what awaits them beyond high school.
+Every St. Dom’s student, from Pre-Kindergarten to 8th grade, experience a day retreat.
 Retreats include a variety of activities that address the social, emotional, and spiritual dimensions of who we are as children of God.

 Theology Classes